Why Mr Ibu’s Leg Was Amputated – Ex-Manager

-The former manager of Nollywood actor, John Okafor, popularly known as Mr Ibu, Emeka Chochoo has finally opened up on the reason why the leg of the actor was amputated.
+Former manager of the ex-renowned Nollywood actor John Okafor, popularly known as Mr Ibu, Emeka Chochoo, has disclosed the reason for the amputation of one of the actor’s legs.

-This is coming on the heels that Mr Ibu had successfully underwent seven surgeries in the past.

-However, amid challenges New Telegraph gathered that the medical team has been working diligently to address various health issues affecting the actor.
+His statement came after it was reported that Mr Ibu underwent seven successful surgeries, including the amputation, due to an infection that affected the arteries at the ankle.

 READ ALSO: